defano/digital-design/docs/synthesis-instructions.md

 # Implementing a Design for Xilinx Spartan 6

-This document describes how to implement a Verilog design on the Papilio Pro's Xilinx Spartan 6 (`xc6slx9-tqg144`) device.
+This document describes how to implement a Verilog design on the Papilio Pro's Xilinx Spartan 6 (`xc6slx9-tqg144`) FPGA.

 Note that each of the sample projects provide a Makefile (in their respective `syn/` directories) that will implement the design via the command line (use `$ make bit`).
 These Makefiles invoke the Xilinx command-line tools in a way that replicates the GUI process described below.
 See the [Makefile section](#synthesizing-with-make) for more details.